HackerYou/HYFallBootcamp2014/3-JavaScript/week5/Weekly Project/weekly_project5.md

 # Weekly Project: jQuery Gallery

 This week you are going to write some JavaScript using the jQuery library in order to build an interactive gallery.
-There is a demo of what the gallery should look like.
-You can start with the HTML in `start.html`
+[Here is a demo](gallery-demo/index.html) of what the gallery should look like.
+We've given you the HTML, CSS and assets to start:  [`gallery-start.zip`](gallery-start.zip).

 ## Gallery requirements